pavanpanche/jdbc-basic-to-pro/README.md

 # jdbc-basic-to-pro
-jdbc help to connect our java code with mysql
+jdbc api is used to connect our java code with database.